Scroll To Top

 "I promise, I wrote that probably in 2019," McQuiston laughed.
 "My best friend jokes all the time that I'm Nostradamus, because my books have this way of somehow predicting things.
 I feel like I accidentally wrote a quarantine book before I had any idea quarantine would happen."

 "More than anything, what's most personal about this book is that a lot of what I was writing about is something that I had really experienced in my early 20s, which was 'Who the hell am I?
-What am I doing with my life?'" she said.
+What am I doing with my life?'" they said.
 "I'm waiting tables and I live with too many people, and I don't know where this is going.
 And is it horrible and am I a failure because I don't know where this is going?
 That's a lot of what August is dealing with."

-But in other ways, McQuiston and August couldn't be more different -- "She's so reserved and cautious and prickly and withdrawn, and I'm the opposite of all those things.
+But in other ways, McQuiston and August couldn't be more different.
+"She's so reserved and cautious and prickly and withdrawn, and I'm the opposite of all those things.
 I'm much more an Alex [from RW&RB] than an August."

-McQuiston's knowledge of pop culture and storytelling tropes helped her get into the mindset of a character who was difficult to figure out at first.
+McQuiston's knowledge of pop culture and storytelling tropes helped them get into the mindset of a character who was difficult to figure out at first.
 August compares herself to Veronica Mars and Gilmore Girls, both nostalgic '90s TV shows with recent reboots that haven't aged as well as fans might like.
 "It's this young person who has a single parent, and it's like 'you and me against the world,' and the entire setup and premise of the show is based on that relationship.
 What I thought would be really interesting is to revisit that relationship five or 10 years down the road, where now I'm in my 20s and I'm realizing that I have no idea who I am outside of this relationship with my parent.
 Not only that, but it has made me kind of weird.

 "I really had a lot of fun playing with that, like, 'She carries this knife that she was taught how to use to pick locks when she was seven years old!'
 When you're watching a TV show you're like, 'That's so fun and scrappy!'
 And then if you met that person in real life you'd be like, 'Ohhh, are you in therapy yet?'"